 Xadaa requires a delicate balance of listening closely and taking extra time/care with her, combined with setting firm, matter-of-fact boundaries from time to time.
 I’ve learned a lot about what her personality requires by watching how Montaro handles her.

 She is a rigorous teacher, because if you get it wrong, she will reprimand you with hoof or teeth – like her mama has taught her to.
 It will be interesting to see how big she gets – at 1-year-old her rump is already higher than her mama’s.

 Xadaa’s name comes from the Gitxsan Nation in northern BC – who adopted the word from the Tahltan language (a Nation even further north, where one of my dogs is from) – and it means Moose.
 The second I laid eyes on her I just felt Moose energy coming so strongly through her.
 I later looked up the symbolism of moose, and it fit her perfectly.
-She’s pretty happy with her name and recently we realized her blaze looks like a hawk perched in a tree – another very strong totem.
+She’s pretty happy with her name and recently we realized her blaze looks like a hawk or eagle perched in a tree – another very strong totem.

 Makah-Mahpee – is a feral mustang from Kaliah’s herd.
 He was a 3-year-old stallion when they were culled, so we estimate he was born April or May 2015.

 Makah is an interesting being in that women generally perceive him as very sweet and gentle, yet men/boys perceive him as very powerful and strong.

 He likes to reach out his muzzle to greet me – by touching my hand – and sometimes will explore my hand and fingers with his lips and teeth.
 But otherwise, he doesn’t want to be touched.

 He has been an amazing teacher, showing me how I can ask him to enter and exit through gates, get in and out of the trailer, and move in very specific ways – all without touching him or using a rope, stick, or anything else.
 He purposely comes to me and asks to play/learn together.
 I just adore him.